Become a volunteer note-taker through our Volunteer Note-taking program.

 - After each class, please upload your notes to the Note-taking Portal within 24-48 hours.

-CCR activity cannot be backdated, so it is important to know your deadlines.
+CCR activity cannot be backdated.
+It is important to know your deadlines.
+Co-Curricular Records are validated once per year in June.

-The accommodations administrator has the right to revoke CCR activity for the following reasons:
+The accommodations administrator has the right to revoke CCR credit for the following reasons:

-- The note-taker does not meet the 80% uploading criteria of least 2 H credit/1 Y credit courses during an academic year.
+- The note-taker does not meet the 80% uploading criteria of at least two H credit/one Y credit courses during an academic year.

 - The notes were not consistently uploaded.